-Aquinas College will accept up to twelve (12) hours of graduate transfer credit towards the MAC degree.
-For candidates who already possess a master's degree in a related area (as determined by the Program Director) and wish to complete the requirements to become a Licensed Professional Counselor, a maximum of twenty-four (24) hours of counseling related coursework may be transferred if it is judged to be equivalent to current course requirements.
-At least one-half of all coursework toward the MAC degree must be completed at Aquinas College.
+Aquinas College will accept up to nine (9) hours of graduate transfer credit towards the MAC degree.
+For candidates who already possess a master's degree in a related area (as determined by the Program Director) and wish to complete the requirements to become a Licensed Professional Counselor, a maximum of eighteen (18) hours of counseling related coursework may be transferred if it is judged to be equivalent to current course requirements.
 Transfer coursework affects how much time candidates have to complete their graduate degree.
 Several factors should be noted concerning transfer credit/Aquinas College coursework:

 - 1. Coursework must be documented to be comparable with Aquinas College MAC Program coursework.
 Candidates must submit course syllabi and catalog course descriptions along with official transcripts from the issuing institution with any request for graduate transfer of credits. - 2.
 All transfer credit must have been completed within six (6) calendar years of the first class taken in the MAC Program at Aquinas College.
 Once accepted, these classes will be counted toward graduation.
 Prior Aquinas College coursework being applied to the graduate degree is also included in the six (6) calendar year rule. - 3.
-The earned grade(s) in the course(s) to be transferred must be a "B" or better.

-- 4. Transfer credit will be evaluated by the candidate's academic advisor and approved by the Program Director. - 5.
-Transfer credit does not affect the cumulative grade point average established with Aquinas College.
+The earned grade(s) in the course(s) to be transferred must be a "B" or better. - 4.
+Transfer credit will be evaluated by the candidate's academic advisor and approved by the Program Director. - 5.
+Transfer credit does not affect the cumulative grade point average established with Aquinas College. - 6.
+Some courses will not be eligible for transfer and must be completed at Aquinas College (i.e., Counseling Techniques, Legal and Ethical Issues, Practicum and Internship)